jesperlandmer/jesperlandmer.github.io/_posts/2016-11-16-web-robots.markdown

 categories: posts
 ---
 Web Robots are programs that explores and crosses the web, and are especially used frequently by search engines.
-Most search engines uses them to index the web content or to get certain information.
+Most search engines uses them to index the web content or to get certain information.<!--more-->

 The web page authors have the possibility of giving the robots instructions on what content that should be indexed.
 By creating a robots.txt-file in your root-directory, you have the option to block the robots you don't want snooking around, or